Teaching English online, instead of actually traveling overseas, is a great way for any native (or even non-native)

 But the internet has made it easier and cheaper for these companies to get their employees “English Ready”.

 Through what are known as “Virtual Classrooms,” companies can have teachers from anywhere in the world teach their employees English without having to spend thousands of dollars sending the employees to traditional schools or classrooms.

-On the other hand, for teachers – or really anyone who knows English and can teach it – this creates an awesome opportunity to make extra money from the comfort of their own homes.
+On the other hand, for teachers – or really anyone who knows English and can teach it – this creates an awesome opportunity to make extra money from home.